 Read below "A little history" for background information about Bayfield Electric Cooperative's (BEC) change in net-metering policy.
-The top of this page is for current updates.
+The top of this page is for more recent updates.

 Update, September 2, 2020: Cheq Bay Renewables has completed a research project documenting net metering policy in Wisconsin's electric cooperatives.
 The resulting paper can be read in its entirety here.
 It was submitted to Bayfield Electric Cooperative in hopes their Board would consider its insights, recommendations and next steps.